 What about multiple ovulations?

-Multiple ovulations may occur, but the second ovulation will happen within 24 hours of the first one.
+Multiple ovulations may occur.
+In that case, the second ovulation will only happen within 24 hours of the first one.
 Read more.

 What are Anovulatory cycles?